 Leverage Google Trends to see what people are searching for online.
 This free tool provides insightful data such as the average monthly search volume over time, related topics and queries, and top searches by region and device.

+An MVP (Minimum Viable Product) is a scaled-down version of your product that delivers core functionality and value.
+The goal is to test the product concept with real users and gather feedback for improvement.
 Before you launch your product, building a minimum viable product (MVP) allows you to test the viability of your digital product idea before getting too far into development.

 An MVP is a product with just enough functionality to test with a few early customers to get feedback on what they value most.

+An MVP won’t be perfect.
+It’s simply a stepping stone on the path towards launching a full-fledged final version of your digital product.
 The feedback gathered from your MVP is the “secret sauce” for creating the best possible version of your digital product that you are proud to take to market.

 You’re almost ready to launch your digital product into the world.
 But, as the saying goes, measure twice and cut once.